 Over time the Utah Coalition was enlisted to help the Colorado Governor's Office of Energy Management and Conservation to establish a similar group in Colorado.

 The Utah Coalition also solicited interest from other state energy offices.
 Soon, representatives from Wyoming, North Dakota, and Montana joined the group.
 The U.S. DOE solidified the partnership of five Western states by funding this multi-state partnership through its Rebuild America program.
 The new coalition of states adopted the name Western Regional Coalition (WRC).
-With a new name a broader purpose, the membership of the Western Regional Coalition grew to include representatives of finance companies, building owners, engineering firms, federal government organizations, contractors, product companies, and many others.
+With a new name and a broader purpose, the membership of the Western Regional Coalition grew to include representatives of finance companies, building owners, engineering firms, federal government organizations, contractors, product companies, and many others.

 The Western Regional Coalition, comprised of five state energy offices and an expanding group of ESCOs met quarterly to identify common themes.
 The meetings became working meetings to produce joint-marketing materials on performance contracting, discuss marketing issues, develop uniform procurement and contract documents for use in all states, and to train state energy offices about energy savings performance contracting.